 - Where: Sign up here for a Freepost envelope.

-- What: Gillette is running a recycling scheme until June 2020 via Terracycle for all models of Gillette brand razors, blades and disposable razors.
+- What: Gillette is running a recycling scheme until June 2020 via Terracycle for all brands of razors, blades and disposable razors and their packaging.

 - Plastic Air Fresheners